 Off the Rails, Yarmouth

-The Seaview Hotel is an upmarket chic hotel just up from the seafront in this historical and unique seaside village, frequented over the years by many famous names.
+The Seaview Hotel is a chic hotel just up from the seafront in this historical and unique seaside village, frequented over the years by many famous names.
 You can’t bring your dog into the main restaurant but you can have a snack in either of the two bars: the cosy pump room in the middle of the hotel or the Naval Mess at the front.
 On a sunny day you can sit on the terrace, with views down to the seafront.
 Snacks include the famous Seaview Crab Ramekin, made synonymous with the hotel by former owner Nicky Hayward and her husband Nick.

 A stylish bar in the centre of Cowes, club MOOCOW’s owners have two German Pointers and welcome your well-behaved best friends too.
 There’s a definite 60s feel to this cool bar/restaurant that specialises in mezze style dishes.
 It was previously a Victorian penny school, and has been revamped into a modern urban space with a year-round outside social terrace.
-Available for private hire, and open on an ad hoc basis during the week – check social media – they also have twice monthly supper clubs, along with their infamous MOOCOW themed soirees
+Available for private hire, and open on an ad hoc basis during the week – check social media – they also have twice monthly supper clubs, along with their infamous MOOCOW themed soirees.